agude/agude.github.io/_books/house_of_suns.md

 Because the story is a simple [whodunit][who] that takes place mostly on one planet, it didn't need the vast universe.
 It didn't need to and did not explore the implications of deep time.
-Instead, all the time that passed as the ships flew around felt like a diligent physics student answering a question on a final exam: _"If a ship accelerates smoothly to 0.9c and then decelerates back to 0 over a 10,000ly trip, what amount of time passes for a) an outside observer, and b) the crew of the ship?"_ Who cares!
+Instead, all the time that passed as the ships flew around felt like a diligent physics student answering questions for a final exam: _"If a ship accelerates smoothly to 0.9c and then decelerates back to 0 over a 10,000ly trip, what amount of time passes for a) an outside observer, and b) the crew of the ship?"_ Who cares!